mozilla/webmaker-android/README.md

 Component markup should contain a top-level class name that corresponds to its filename (eg: `.link` for `link`).
 Pages should similarly have a top-level ID (eg: `#editor` for `editor`).

 File names are hyphenated lowercase.
 For example: `section-2.jsx`.

+Also, if you make a change regarding activities within the native Android wrapper, you will need to update the ```res/xml/app_tracker.xml``` file to create a display name for that new activity, in Google Analytics.

 ## Network Assets